 Émile Zola, George Sand, and Victor Hugo were regulars here, and the restaurant's mirrors still bear diamond scratches from the days when mistresses would double-check their jewels' value.
 It's hard not to fall in love with this storied 17th-century Seine-side town house with a warren of woodwork-graced salons.
-Christophe Guilbert's cuisine seeks a balance between traditional and modern, often drawing on Mediterranean inspirations.
+Anthony Germani's cuisine seeks a balance between traditional and modern, often drawing on Mediterranean inspirations.
 For a truly intimate meal, reserve one of the legendary private salons where anything can happen (and probably has).
 You can also sample the restaurant's magic at lunch, when a bargain prix-fixe menu is served for €45 in both the main dining room and the private salons.

 Jun 13, 2014